oddbird/oddsite/content/2016/08/22/possibilities.rst

 Imagining a day in the life of this user — fast-paced, focused, creative, mobile — helped me identify key elements to include on OddSite.
-On OddSite we aim to be transparent about our process and make it easy to find case studies and quotes from past clients so new clients know what to expect.
+We aim to be transparent about our process and make it easy to find case studies and quotes from past clients so new clients know what to expect.